 1. No scope — agent scans the whole repo

-You said “find where authentication is wired”.
-The agent runs ripgrep across the entire monorepo, gets 4000 matches, reads 50 random files, and the original task scrolls out of context.
+You said “find where authentication is wired.”
+The agent runs ripgrep across the entire monorepo, gets 4000 matches, reads 50 random files, and the original task scrolls toward the compaction line.

-Once context fills past ~70%, the runner condenses early turns.
+Once the session nears the window cap, Codex condenses early turns.
 The original 12-step plan becomes “the user wants to add an endpoint” and the agent forgets steps 6-12.

-How to spot it: Re-prompt “list remaining plan items” — answer has fewer items than you wrote, or items are vaguer than the original.
+How to spot it: re-prompt “list remaining plan items” — the answer has fewer items than you wrote, or items are vaguer than the original.

-How to spot it: Output violates a convention that AGENTS.md spells out clearly.
-Re-prompt “quote the relevant AGENTS.md rule” — if the agent paraphrases or invents, the rule is no longer in context.
+How to spot it: output violates a convention you clearly stated.
+Re-prompt “quote the relevant rule for this” — if the agent paraphrases or invents, the rule was in a message that got compacted, not in AGENTS.md.

 4. Verbose tool output floods context

-How to spot it: One tool call accounts for > 30% of total tokens.
-Run wc -l on the suspect tool’s stdout post-hoc.
+How to spot it: one tool call accounts for > 30% of total tokens.
+Run wc -l on the suspect command’s stdout after the fact.

 5. Agent re-reads the same file multiple times

 Without an in-context “what I have already read” cache, the agent re-issues reads for files it already consumed.
-Each re-read costs window with zero new info.
+Each re-read costs window with zero new info, and re-reads spike right after a compaction (the read history was summarized away).

-How to spot it: Search transcript for duplicated Read <path> calls.
-Three or more reads of the same path = significant waste.
+How to spot it: search the transcript for duplicated Read <path> calls.
+Three or more reads of the same path equals significant waste.

 6. Cross-package edits without a dependency map

 The task touches 3 packages, but the agent does not know the dependency graph.
-It re-discovers it via repeated reads of package.json, tsconfig.json, *.lock — each discovery eats window.
+It re-discovers it via repeated reads of package.json, tsconfig.json, and lockfiles — each discovery eats window.

-How to spot it: Transcript contains many Read package.json and Read tsconfig.json calls from different directories.
+How to spot it: the transcript contains many Read package.json and Read tsconfig.json calls from different directories.

 Before you start